togekiss0603/togekiss0603.github.io/index.md

 ## About Me

-I am a second-year M.S. student in the Department of Electronic Engineering at Tsinghua University.
+I am a second-year M.S. student in the [Department of Electronic Engineering at Tsinghua University](https://www.ee.tsinghua.edu.cn/), where I am fortunate to be advised by [Prof. Zhijin Qin](https://web.ee.tsinghua.edu.cn/qinzhijin/zh_CN/index.htm), and I am majoring in Artificial Intelligence and Communication Engineering.
+Prior to his, I have completed my bachelor’s degree in the School of Electronic and Information Engineering, Beijing Jiaotong University in 2024.

+My current research focuses on feed-forward 4D reconstruction, Compression and Transmission for 4D point clouds. **My primary research objectives are to decouple the geometry and semantics to extract essential 4D representations, and to explore intelligence for joint spatial-temporal continuous perception keeping me passionate.** I would be sincerely delighted to exchange ideas and seek collaboration opportunities with researchers and peers!

 ## Research Interests

-- **3D Computer Vision:** 4D Reconstruction, Spatial Intelligence, 3D Representation Learning, Continuous-sensing Learning
+- **3D Computer Vision:** 4D Reconstruction, Spatial Intelligence, 3D Representation Learning
 - **Immersive Communication:** Holographic Communications, Semantic Communications, AI-enabled Communications
-- **Video Coding:** Point Cloud Compression and Transmission for 4D videos
+- **Video Coding:** Compression and Transmission for 4D Point Cloud videos

+## News
 <!-- ## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.